 - Salt to taste

-Put a frying pan to heat, when it is very hot put the tomatoes, onion and jalapeños to roast, turn them from time to time, so they can roast all around.
+Place a frying pan onto a high heat, once it is very hot place the tomatoes, onion and jalapeños to char, turn them from time to time, so they can char all around.